 1. Send a written enrollment notice.

-You must annually send a written enrollment notice to the secretary of education for each child.
+You must annually send an enrollment notice to the secretary of education for each child.
+This enrollment notice can be filled out on the Agency of Education's website.
 The notice must include:

-- the name and age, by year and month, of each child;
+- the name, age, and birthdate (date, month, and year) of each child;

-- the names, mailing addresses, towns of legal residence, and phone numbers of the parents or guardians;
+- the names, mailing addresses, e-mail addresses, towns of legal residence, and phone numbers of the parents or guardians who are legally authorized to make educational decisions for the student;

 - “independent professional evidence on whether the child has a disability” for each child not previously enrolled in a Vermont public school or Vermont home study program;

-- the signatures of all custodial parents or guardians who are legally authorized to make educational decisions for the students.
+- the signatures of all custodial parents or guardians who are legally authorized to make educational decisions for the students, or an attestation that the parent seeking enrollment has sole primary decision-making authority.

 You must teach the following subjects in your homeschool: